gsoft-inc/wl-squide/docs/guides/setup-msw.md

 }
 ```

-Then, forward the `USE_MSW` environment variable to the application code bundles:
+Then, update the development [webpack](https://webpack.js.org/) configuration file to include the `USE_MSW` environment variable into the application bundles:

 ```js !#7 webpack.dev.js
 // @ts-check